Isaac menaces U.S. Gulf Coast 7 years after Katrina

 | NEW ORLEANS

-NEW ORLEANS Tropical Storm Isaac closed in on the U.S. Gulf of Mexico coast on Monday, triggering some mandatory evacuation orders and disrupting U.S. offshore oil production as it threatened to make landfall between Florida and Louisiana as a Category 2 hurricane.
+NEW ORLEANS Tropical Storm Isaac closed in on the U.S. Gulf of Mexico coast on Monday, triggering some mandatory evacuation orders and disrupting U.S. offshore oil production as it threatened to make landfall between Florida and Louisiana as a full-blown hurricane.

-The wide, slow-moving storm swiped south Florida on Sunday and strengthened over the warm Gulf waters.
-It was expected to reach land Tuesday night or early Wednesday, the anniversary of devastating Hurricane Katrina seven years ago.
+The large, slow-moving storm swiped south Florida on Sunday before moving into warm Gulf waters.
+It was expected to gain hurricane force by Tuesday and could reach land Tuesday night or early Wednesday, the anniversary of devastating Hurricane Katrina seven years ago.

-The U.S. National Hurricane Center warned that the storm could push vast amounts of seawater over the shore, flooding the northern Gulf coast with a storm surge of up to 12 feet in some areas.
-Isaac was expected to slow down and pour "tremendous amounts" of rain on the region, causing potentially deadly flooding far inland, Hurricane Center Director Rick Knabb said.
+The U.S. National Hurricane Center warned coastal residents of potentially life threatening flooding, or storm surge, from Isaac totaling up to 12 feet (3.6 meters) in some areas.

-"The weather will start going downhill overnight tonight on the northern Gulf Coast," Knabb told reporters on a conference call.
+"The weather will start going downhill overnight tonight on the northern Gulf Coast," NHC director Rick Knabb told reporters on a conference call.
 "Wherever it is people are going to be during the storm, they need to get there tonight."

-Isaac could take direct aim at New Orleans, which is still struggling to fully recover from Katrina which swept across the city on August 29, 2005, killing more than 1,800 people and causing billions of dollars of damage along the coast.
+Issac could potentially take direct aim at New Orleans, which is still struggling to fully recover from Katrina which swept across the city on August 29, 2005, killing more than 1,800 people and causing billions of dollars of damage along the coast.

+"It is quite ironic that we have a hurricane threatening us on the seventh anniversary of Katrina," New Orleans Mayor Mitch Landrieu told a news conference.

-It was forecast to strengthen into a Category 2 hurricane on the five-step Saffir-Simpson scale of hurricane intensity, with top winds of 100 mph, before moving over the Gulf Coast no later than early on Wednesday.
-A tropical storm becomes a Category 1 hurricane at 74 mph.
+It was expected to be centered over the Gulf Coast no later than early on Wednesday.

-"Strengthening is expected to continue right up until landfall occurs," the National Hurricane Center said.

-The storm was more than 400 miles wide and Craig Fugate, director of the Federal Emergency Management Agency, said the worst effects may well be in Mississippi and Alabama.
+The governors of Louisiana, Mississippi and Alabama all declared states of emergency on Sunday as a hurricane warning went into effect for the northern Gulf Coast from Louisiana to the Florida Panhandle.

-The ports of Mobile and New Orleans were closed on Monday and barge traffic was suspended along southern portions of the Mississippi River.
+Isaac also prompted the closure of the ports of Mobile and New Orleans on Monday and suspended all barge traffic along southern portions of the Mississippi River.

-President Barack Obama on Monday approved Louisiana's request for a federal disaster declaration, Governor Bobby Jindal said.
-Obama's approval, given in a phone call that also included governors of Mississippi, Alabama and Federal Emergency Management Agency Administrator Craig Fugate, makes federal funds available for disaster recovery activities like clearing debris.

-In New Orleans, which sits below sea level, long lines formed at some gas stations.
-In Gulfport, Mississippi, as in many other coastal towns, people crowded supermarkets to buy bottled water and canned food.
+Gulf residents started stocking up on supplies and securing their homes.
+In New Orleans, which sits below sea level, long lines formed at some gas stations and in Gulfport, Mississippi, people crowded supermarkets to buy bottled water and canned food.

 "HOPE FOR THE BEST"

-A bumper-to-bumper stream of vehicles left New Orleans on the I-10 highway heading west toward Baton Rouge on Monday as motorists made their way to higher ground.
+A bumper-to-bumper stream of vehicles could be seen leaving New Orleans on the I-10 highway heading west toward Baton Rouge on Monday afternoon, as motorists made their way to higher ground.

-At Mandina's Restaurant, a popular New Orleans eatery flooded by eight feet of water during Katrina, fourth-generation owner Cindy Mandina said she was nervous.

 "We're going to hold tight and hope for the best," Mandina said, as she prepared to close up ahead of the storm.
-"Pre-Katrina, you'd never close, you'd stay open, maybe lose power and then reopen as soon as possible."
+"Pre-Katrina, you'd never close, you'd stay open, maybe lose power and then reopen as soon as possible," she said.

-At the Crescent City Auction Gallery, owner Adam Wolf Lambert was putting metal shutters up over his store's large ground-level windows on Monday afternoon.

-"We're putting up the shutters and moving as much as we can off the ground floor, to be sure we don't have water damage," Lambert said.

-But in low-lying Plaquemines Parish, which could be the first to be lashed by Isaac's winds and storm surge, workers scrambled to stack sandbags and reinforce levees.
+But in low-lying Placquemines Parish, which could be the first to be lashed by Isaac's winds and storm surge, workers scrambled to stack sandbags and reinforce levees.

 The parish, which stretches southeast from New Orleans, is cut in two lengthwise by the Mississippi River as it flows to the Gulf of Mexico.
 Much of the area lies outside the greater New Orleans levee system, and construction projects to bolster protection are not yet complete.